How to Organize Your Junk Drawer Quickly and Easily

 Yup, you can donate those too!
 If you’ve got old eyeglasses lying around in your junk drawer (maybe you had Lasik, maybe you’ve switched to contacts or your prescription has changed), then why not donate the old ones?

-There are organizations, such as Vision Aid Overseas, which accept people’s old eyeglasses and either clean and fix them, or recycle them to raise money.
+There are organizations, such as Vision Aid Overseas, that accept old eyeglasses and either clean and fix them, or recycle them to raise money.
 The old glasses are then given to people all over the world who may not be able to afford new ones, while the money raised from recycling goes toward setting up eye clinics in remote areas.

 You may have other random items in your junk drawer that don’t fall into any of the above categories.
 For example, unwanted gifts or un-used stationery that’s still in its packaging.